Do you ever find yourself standing at a doorway, pulling hard and getting nowhere? And then realize it’s a PULL door? Yeah. Been there.

 - Are all discount networks alike?
 No. The way to judge them is to look at how WIDE the network is and how DEEP the discount is.
 You might find a cheap discount card that’s weak on one or the other and so poorly set up that the provider didn’t even know they were in the network.
 In this case, the value is like a coupon downloaded from the internet.
 The networks in a freshbenies membership are typically built by carriers, with an actual contract and provider office-staff education, and supported by our Member Services team.
 For example, our Dental Savings Network is Humana’s Dental Access network.
 To see the extent of the providers locally, go to our website, app or portal and search the provider list for your zip code.

 - When are they worthwhile with today’s plans?
-Start by recognizing the needs that aren’t covered under today’s plans – such as non-formulary drugs, braces, teeth whitening, designer eyewear, LASIK surgery, chiropractor adjustments (after the 12 visits included in the plan), hearing aids, etc. And remember a freshbenies membership includes the immediate family, so their plans might not include coverage for these needs at all.
+Start by recognizing the needs that aren’t covered under today’s plans – such as non-formulary drugs, braces, teeth whitening, designer eyewear, LASIK surgery, etc. And remember a freshbenies membership includes the immediate family, so their plans might not include coverage for these needs at all.
 Next, admit that many things covered are first tied to meeting a much higher deductible.
 In these cases, our networks become a great place for the member to research pricing.

 - Why don’t we call them DISCOUNT networks?
 Because words matter.
 You’ll notice we never call them “discount” networks.
 We always use the term “savings networks.”
 People don’t want discounted healthcare – but they love to save.
 I’d suggest using the term “savings networks” with your clients.

-It was interesting – an hour after talking with the HR Director, we received this testimonial from a member:
+An hour after talking with the HR Director, we received a new testimonial from a member - one of many about success with the savings networks...

 If I hear this statement, it usually comes from a newly-appointed broker.
 In the employer conversation, they start by discussing the medical plan, then standard ancillary (dental, vision, life, disability), then other ancillary (HSA accounts, voluntary benefits, wellness, etc.).
 Then, at the end they ask if the employer wants to buy freshbenies.
 As we all know, at that point, the client has no money left.